HexRweb/GhostHunter-server/README.md

  - `result_template` uses the `pubDate` helper instead of `prettyPubDate` helper
  - `info_template` supports the `search` and `plural` helpers
  - You can trigger a search by calling `instance.submitted({{Event}})`
+ - `before` is called before an endpoint request is sent

 ## Backend